bazel-contrib/rules_nodejs/DEVELOPING.md

 yarn clean_all
 ```

-Other scripts allow you to test all or individual packages, e2e tests and examples.
+Other scripts allow you to test all or e2e tests and examples.
 For example,

 ```
-yarn test_packages_all
-yarn test_packages typescript karma yarn test_e2e_all
+yarn test_e2e_all
 yarn test_e2e karma
 yarn test_examples_all